ravi9/openvino-wiki/BuildingCode.md

 2. Install OpenVINO Development Tools

-> **NOTE**: To build OpenVINO Development Tools (Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools) wheel package locally you are required to use CMake option: `-DENABLE_WHEEL=ON`.
+> **NOTE**: To build OpenVINO Development Tools (Model Optimizer, Post-Training Optimization Tool, Model Downloader, and Open Model Zoo tools) wheel package locally you are required to use CMake option: `-DENABLE_WHEEL=ON`.

 To install OpenVINO Development Tools to work with Caffe models, execute the following commands: